Lake Las Vegas: History

 Lake Las Vegas was the subject of a lawsuit between investment fund Claymore Holdings and Credit Suisse, which was the agent for a syndicate of entities that loaned $540 million to develop the property.
 Claymore and others accused Credit Suisse of fraudulently inflating the value of the development in order to generate higher fees for itself.
 The core of the allegations centered on a new appraisal methodology conceived of by Credit Suisse executive David Miller, who in internal emails is referred to as Credit Suisse's Dr. Frankenstein.
 In 2015, a Texas judge ordered Credit Suisse to pay $288 million to Highland, Claymore and others.
 The verdict was partially offset by other payments to Highland, meaning that Claymore received most of the Credit Suisse judgment.
 That Judgment was reversed by the Texas Supreme Court in April 2020, and Claymore's Judgment was reduced to $26 million (plus interest).

-Casino MonteLago/Lake Las Vegas Event Center

-Casino MonteLago was opened on May 8, 2003, having been built by Cook Inlet Region, Inc., an Alaska Native shareholder owned corporation.
-The casino closed for the first time on March 14, 2010, due to the Great Recession; but on May 26, 2011, after renovation, the casino re-opened to the public.
-In November 2012, the casino was acquired along with the Ravella at Lake Las Vegas for a total of $47 million by Kam Sang Co., a California-based real estate developer.
-The casino closed for the second time on October 29, 2013, as a result of a lease dispute between Kam Sang and the casino's operators.
-In the beginning of 2016, the facility reopened as the Lake Las Vegas Event Center, hosting special events, exhibits and entertainment.
-It is attached to the Hilton Lake Las Vegas and accessible from MonteLago Village.